 Micro-hydro turbines can be a very efficient and convenient form of small-scale renewable electricity.
 Suitable sites will not be that common, because the best locations will be on steep hills, with fast flowing water.
 Community ownership is a great way of setting up and using hydropower.

-The upfront cost of hydro power can be quite high, but on a suitable site it’s a good long-term investment.
-On grid-connected sites you can still get feed-in tariff (FIT) payments for the electricity generated.
+The upfront cost of hydro power can be quite high, but on a suitable site it can be a good long-term investment.
 On off-grid sites a hydro turbine should be much better in the long term than running a diesel generator for electricity.

 Micro Hydro at CAT

 When CAT started in the mid-1970s, it was a big help that we had a great site for harnessing water power.
 We installed a small second-hand turbine to provide much of the electricity we needed around the site.
 CAT has recently upgraded to a new turbine, which you can see if you visit.
 We’re reusing our old turbine as a test rig for running educational workshops on water power.

 A good hydro site depends on the ‘head’ of water (the vertical drop) and the flow rate.
 To estimate the energy in a water source, multiply the flow (in litres per second) by the head (in metres) by 10 (acceleration due to gravity).
 Halve that result, to account for losses and inefficiencies, to get an idea of potential power generation in watts.

 How much electricity you can generate per year will depend on the seasonal water flows on your site.
 For example, a 3kW turbine running for 4,400 hours (about half of the year) will produce: 3kW x 4400 hours = 13,200 kilowatt-hours (kWh).

 What sort of turbine should I use?